Jamie Smith is the Head of the Information Technology.

 With over 20 years’ experience in the legal IT sector, Jamie has overseen many changes in how the firm uses technology to service its clients.
 On joining the firm in 2001, Jamie’s first notable project was the introduction of matter centricity and the in-house development of a document management system.
 This set the foundation for the later implementation of the market leading iManage Worksite system, which the firm continues to use today.

-Jamie has also implemented several other key legal systems, including SolCase, VisualFiles, BigHand, HighQ and is currently project manager for our new practice management system, LexisOne.
+Jamie has also implemented several other key legal systems, including SolCase, VisualFiles, BigHand, HighQ and is currently over-seeing the implementation of a new practice management system.